 Over the years I have come across resources that are so simple, yet so effective, they just make our lives as web developers easier.
 They are in no particular order, and they might not all be relevant to you, but they have all individually saved me hours of time over the years and I thought it was about time that I compiled a definitive list to share.

 Some are free, some are paid for – all are worth taking the time to check out and bank for a rainy day.
 You never know when one of these beauties will come to your rescue saving you hours of dead time.
-So let’s check out the list our London web development agency has put together.
+So let’s check out the list our web development team has put together.

 Web Development Tools That Rock